-Mortgage Broker Vs Mortgage Banker
+Mortgage Broker Vs Mortgage Lender

 To help better educate the consumer, Obsidian Financial Services has devised guidelines.
 These help you to understand the many aspects to obtaining your home loan.
 Since the 2010 collapse of the mortgage industry, many aspects of purchasing and obtaining a home mortgage have drastically changed.